R-Vessel-X/SlicerRVXLiverSegmentation/README.md

 Once VMTK was installed, the plugin can be installed by going to :
 Edit > Application Settings > Modules > Additional module paths

-The directory containing this readme file needs to be added to the path list.
+The RVXLiverSegmentation and RVXLiverSegmentationEffect directories need to be added to the path list.

 When first loading the plugin, a button will be displayed to download the required Python packages.
 After the download, the application will be restarted.